Immigration to Luxembourg is easy for an EU/EFTA citizen, but you still need to register to live there.

 Entering and residence

-Nationals of any member state in the EU and the European Free Trade Area (EFTA) can enter Luxembourg with just an identity card.
-While no passport is necessary to enter, it will be important to have at one point as time goes on and you plan to reside in the country.
-To become a resident, EU citizens must register at their local city hall or commune within two weeks of arriving in the country.
+Nationals of any EU member state or the European Free Trade Area (EFTA) can enter Luxembourg with just an identity card.
+While no passport is necessary to enter, it is important as time goes on and you plan to reside in the country.
+To become a resident, EU citizens must register at their local city hall or commune within two weeks of arriving.
 At your appointment, you will need to bring the following:

 - Valid ID car and/or passport

 - Three identity photographs that are of passport dimensions and size